Shrimaan Shrimati (TV series)

-10:00 P.M.back to back 2 episodes every day.

 Plot

 Shrimaan Shrimati was based on the premise of "love thy neighbor's wife".
 Keshav Kulkarni (Jatin Kanakia) is married to Kokila Kulkarni (Reema Lagoo).
 They are neighbors with popular film actress Prema Shalini (Archana Puran Singh) and her effeminate husband Dilruba Jarnail Singh Khurana (Rakesh Bedi).
 Keshav is attracted to Prema's glamor and pretentious lifestyle, while Dilruba is attracted to Kokila who is a smart elegant housewife and unpretentious.
 The husbands use every possible opportunity (and create many of their own) to seek the affections of the others' wives behind their own wives' backs.
 Often their efforts come to naught.

 The other important characters in the TV series are Keshav and Kokila's son Ajay 'Chintu' (Ajay Nagrath), another neighbor Ganga (Hema Diwan), Keshav's boss Dayashankar (sometimes Bablu Prasad) Sharma (Shail Chaturvedi).
 Office co-worker Gokhale (Vijay Gokhale) is Keshav's frequent coconspirator---an aspiring actor, Gokhale often overdoes his performances in the many schemes he hatches for Keshav.